CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/05_LAB_41_02_Implement_autoscaling_of_session_hosts.md

 - **Task 6:** Disable host pool autoscaling

-### Exercise 1: Implement Azure Virtual Desktop autoscale scaling plans

 ### Task 1: Assign the required RBAC role to an Azure Virtual Desktop service principal

+In this task, you assign the required subscription-level RBAC role so Azure Virtual Desktop can power on and off session host VMs for autoscaling.

 > **Note:** For autoscale plans to work, you need to grant the Azure Virtual Desktop service principal the permissions to manage the power state of the session host VMs.
 These permissions can be granted by using the built-in **Desktop Virtualization Power On Off Contributor** RBAC role.
 It is important to keep in mind that the role assignment must be performed at the subscription scope.
 Assigning this role at any level lower than your subscription, such as the resource group, host pool, or VM, will prevent autoscale from working properly.